vkurup/kurup.org/blog/_drafts/notes-to-a-younger-investor.markdown

 if there's any way that I can.
 I've read A LOT of books and stuff, so it would be nice to be of use to others.

 The **ABSOLUTE** most important thing is to get out of debt.
-Nothing else kills a financial future more than debt.
-No matter how good of an investor you are, you won't get anywhere if you don't take care of your debt.
-So that's always got to be your main focus.
-Until you are completely debt free (except for a mortgage), I wouldn't put too much time into investing.
+Nothing kills your financial future more than debt.
+No matter how good of an investor you are, you won't get anywhere if you don't take control of debt.
+Make that your main focus.
+Until you are completely debt-free (except for a mortgage), I wouldn't put too much time into investing.
 Have you heard of [Dave Ramsey](http://www.daveramsey.com/)?
-He has a talk-radio show about getting out of debt.
-It is excellent.
-It's a bit basic sometimes, and like all talkradio hosts, he's a bit "over the top" sometimes, but it is really useful information.
-And it helps keep you focused.
+He has an excellent talk-radio show about getting out of debt.
+It's a bit basic sometimes, and like all talk-radio hosts, he's "over-the-top", but he provides really useful information.
+The most valuable thing about it is the repetition.
+Listeners call in with their financial situation and he takes each one of them through the same process.
+He calls them the Baby Steps, and they're really just common sense, but listening to him walk listeners through them _over and over_ makes it stick in your head.
+He also advocates developing a laser-like focus.
+Don't try to do a hundred things at once.
+Focus on **one thing** at a time, whether it's paying off one credit card, or building up an emergency fund, or whatever.
+Once that one thing is done, then move to the next item.
+That simplifies life and is a better use of your energy than trying to fix everything with little bits of your attention here and little bits over there.

-And a book that everyone should read is <a href="http://www.amazon.com/gp/product/0671015206?ie=UTF8&tag=vinodkurupshomep&linkCode=as2&camp=1789&creative=390957&creativeASIN=0671015206">The
+A book that everyone should read is <a href="http://www.amazon.com/gp/product/0671015206?ie=UTF8&tag=vinodkurupshomep&linkCode=as2&camp=1789&creative=390957&creativeASIN=0671015206">The
 Millionaire Next Door</a><img
 src="http://www.assoc-amazon.com/e/ir?t=vinodkurupshomep&l=as2&o=1&a=0671015206"